Pau1fitz/react-spotify/README.md

 See it in action [here](http://pau1fitz.github.io/react-spotify).

-If you don't have a spotify account you can use the following credentials:
+If you don't have a spotify account, don't worry, you can use the following credentials:

 > email: spotifyreact@gmail.com